Index / Blog / Rust vs. Go

 The initial tools the client had already used were studied and developed in the first part, mainly using Python.
 Python is great for working with data analytics and ETL processes.
 It is very flexible and easy to use but wasn’t fast enough to handle our high-load use case.
 At first, Python could only service around 3,000 to 3,500 requests per second per CPU, which was not nearly enough for the system.

 Inspired by a similar use case study from Kion, we explored ways to improve performance while maintaining Python’s flexibility.
-We discovered Graniant, a tool that combines Python with a Rust backend using Actix Web.
-This led us to test three implementations: pure Go with Fiber, Python with Graniant, and pure Rust using Actix Web.
+We discovered Granian, a tool that combines Python with a Rust backend using Actix Web.
+This led us to test three implementations: pure Go with Fiber, Python with Granian, and pure Rust using Actix Web.

 Rust vs. Go: The Performance Battle